WelvisSS/WelvisSS/README.md

 ### Hello, my name is Welvis, I have a degree in Computer Science from the State University of Santa Cruz (UESC).
-I am currently a flutter developer at NUTRHOSP.
+Currently, I am a Flutter developer.
 <br />

 *************